 With the spread of COVID-19 and its crippling impact on communities and healthcare systems, Nick was called to active duty to assist with the logistics and operations of an alternate care facility in Milwaukee, Wisconsin.
 And while he’s typically an “artillery guy,” Nick’s project management abilities from his day job at Kohler Co. were sought after to lead this important, life-sustaining mission.

-In a matter of just ten days, Nick—better known as Captain Rinaldi while on duty—collaborated with a cross functional team in the build-out of about 500 patient rooms, each equipped with electrical systems, air conditioning, oxygen and nurse-call lines.
+In a matter of just ten days, Nick—better known as Major Rinaldi while on duty—collaborated with a cross functional team in the build-out of about 500 patient rooms, each equipped with electrical systems, air conditioning, oxygen and nurse-call lines.
 The team also installed an innovative sewage/waste solution that didn’t require an in-ground plumbing system.
 The effort proved to be an impressive feat made possible by Nick’s leadership and can-do attitude, coupled with an amazing team of experts including the Army Corps of Engineers, National Guard personnel, venue personnel, contractors, subcontractors and skilled tradesmen.

 Following the construction phase, Nick’s team was given just three days to complete the final preparations for patient readiness.
 In need of some extra hands, Nick called upon members of the Kohler Alliance of Veterans & Supporters (KAVS) business resource group (BRG) to help.
 KAVS team members Adam Guenther, Michelle Guenther and Scott Uselding reported for volunteer duty.
 After a hard day’s work, patient rooms were outfitted with necessary items to support life-sustaining measures.